 These discoveries were made by harvesting the full synergy from interactive collaborations.

-1: Uncovered a new paradigm in the regulation of intravascular lipid metabolism wherein intrinsic protein disorder in GPIHBP1 secures proper compartmentalization of lipoprotein lipase (LPL) and stabilizes the enzyme against spontaneous inactivation.
+1: Revised the paradigm for intravascular lipid metabolism—intrinsic protein disorder in GPIHBP1 secures proper compartmentalization of lipoprotein lipase (LPL) and stabilizes the enzyme against spontaneous inactivation.

 - Mysling S, et al. (2016) The acidic domain of the endothelial membrane protein GPIHBP1 stabilizes lipoprotein lipase activity by preventing unfolding of its catalytic domain.
 Elife 5:e12095